 Saint George is a popular figure in Ethiopian iconography often appearing on horseback driving his lance or spear into the dragon he so famously slew.
 Just as George’s role as a warrior saint made him a popular figure amongst knights and crusaders of Europe, his association with war and battle is prominent when examining our collection of depictions of George in Ethiopian art.
 The two paintings featured below depict Saint George at the heart of one of Ethiopia’s most important historical moments, the Battle of Adwa.

 At the end of the 19th century, Africa had been carved up by the European powers at the Berlin Conference of 1884-85.
 All of Africa was claimed by European empires with the exception of two states, the Republic of Liberia and the Ethiopian Empire.

 Despite this, in 1895, the Kingdom of Italy invaded Ethiopia to further its colonial ambitions in the Horn of Africa.
-Despite initial Italian success, Ethiopian forces would rout their opponents at the Battle of Adwa in 1896, ending their imperial ambitions in Ethiopia.
-According to the historian Raymond Jones, Adwa stands out as one of the significant events of the 19th century as “In an age of relentless European expansion, Ethiopia alone had successfully defended its independence.”
+Despite initial Italian success, Ethiopian forces would rout their opponents at the Battle of Adwa in 1896.
+According to the historian Raymond Jones, Adwa stands out as one of the significant events of the 19th century as, “In an age of relentless European expansion, Ethiopia alone had successfully defended its independence.”

 In both paintings, we see the amassed forces of Ethiopia and Italy facing off against each other across a battlefield.
 The Ethiopian forces are also led by the same three figures in both paintings – Emperor Menelik II, Emperess Taytu, and Saint George.
 Saint George soars above both scenes surrounded by a halo of red, green, and gold, the colours of the Ethiopian flag, granting divine inspiration to the forces of Ethiopia.
 In one case he even hurls his spears into the massed ranks of the Italian army.